Your avoidant wife isn’t a bitch.

 How does she do this?

-I don’t know how this idea eluded me for thirty-plus years, but suddenly it became immediately obvious.
+I don’t know how this idea eluded me for thirty-plus years, but it suddenly became obvious.
 My wife can do this in my life because we are one!

 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.Gen 2:24 ESV

 What happens in me is also being experienced in her.
-We are our own individual persons, but we are also one and therefore connected in ways that are beyond my understanding.
+We are our own individuals, but we are also one and therefore connected in ways beyond my understanding.

 When I’m experiencing insecurity, we are experiencing it.
 When I’m not clear on who I am, we are unclear.
 If I’m living without authenticity for fear of being my true self, we’re living without the intimacy that comes from authenticity.